zyr17/simple-task-deliverer/README.md

 # Preparation

-1．For the main machine, it can **login to all other working machines with** **ssh key**.
+- For the main machine, it can **login to all other working machines with** **ssh key**.

-2. **The main machine has enough memory to handle many ssh connections.** i.e. the number of running tasks and number of threads to check working machine availability.
+- **The main machine has enough memory to handle many ssh connections.** i.e. the number of running tasks and number of threads to check working machine availability.

-3. **The codes and datas are placed to all working machines, and the sent** **command can run properly on any working machine.** It is recommended to use NAS to handle all codes and datas.
+- **The codes and datas are placed to all working machines, and the sent** **command can run properly on any working machine.** It is recommended to use NAS to handle all codes and datas.
 Make some tests before sending real tasks.

-4. **When the task has many output, make sure it won't exceed the maximum** **reading or writing speed of the hardware.** e.g., if your task writes logs 10MB/s, when 20 tasks simultaneously writes to a same disk, all of them will spend many time waiting for write datas.
+- **When the task has many output, make sure it won't exceed the maximum** **reading or writing speed of the hardware.** e.g., if your task writes logs 10MB/s, when 20 tasks simultaneously writes to a same disk, all of them will spend many time waiting for write datas.
 This happens commonly when all tasks write datas to one NAS.

-5. **When workers are new machines,** e.g. deploy many workers on cloud services, `ssh` may show warning about unknown key fingerprints.
+- **When workers are new machines,** e.g. deploy many workers on cloud services, `ssh` may show warning about unknown key fingerprints.
 In this situation, please change TODO to true in config to add `StrictHostKeyChecking=no` when using `ssh`. **When IPs may re-use,** `ssh`